Investor Visa Canada 2016

 assets.
 An immigration lawyer in Quebec with extensive experience handling files for business immigration to Canada will genuinely understand the

-immense level of detail needed to comprehensively substantiate this critical QIIP provision in order to procure a successful result
+immense level of detail needed to substantiate this critical QIIP provision comprehensively to procure a successful result

 for the client.
 According to official statistics, 76% of applications for Canadian investor immigration are refused, which